What is the vapor products tax?

 Yes.
 You should give the department six weeks' notice of your intent to switch to XML filing.
 An FTP directory must be created and test files must be submitted prior to filing a return.

-Can I get an extension of time to start filing vapor products returns?
+Can I get an extension of time to file vapor products returns?

 Can I enter and save tax return information in My Tax Account before filing the return?